 As a "sperm donor," my father was successful.
 After considerable persuasion, I finally got my mother to confess that I was an accident.
 "A happy one!" she added emphatically.
 That confirmed my suspicions, but I still couldn't reconcile the event in my mind.
 I'd spent my entire life watching them fight like cats and dogs (with the unfortunate side-effect of totally skewing my concept of family—more on that later).
 They didn't even like one another, let alone love one another.
 I simply could not imagine them in bed together, even falling-down drunk.
 It did not compute!
 Indeed, the mental image was kind of revolting.

 But while my father never laid a finger on me, he'd honed verbal abuse to a high art, practicing on my mother until she had zero self-esteem.
 One of his favorite put-downs for me was, "You're OK for a kid.
 But who likes kids?"
-That I only ever called him Father should say something.
-Not dad, not pop, just father.
-He was a child of the Depression, and never outgrew that mentality.
+That I only ever called him father should say something; not dad, not pop, just father.
+He was a child of the Depression, and never outgrew that mentality—as a retired multi-millionaire, he still soaked uncancelled stamps off of letters.
+And he managed the family finances with alarming rigidity.
 For several years, my allowance was 90 cents a week.
 Why?
 He contributed 60 cent, and because my mother made half as much as he did, she contributed 30 cents.
 Which explained something else...